TomiwaSos/Event-Management-App/README.md

 To view the sqllite version follow these steps:

+Please not that this branch uses ruby version 3.1.2, if you use RVM(Ruby version manager) please run the following commands:
+1. rvm install 3.1.2
+2. rvm use 3.1.2
-1.run bundle
+3. run bundle
-2.run rake db:create, rake db:migrate
+4. run rake db:create, rake db:migrate
-3.rails s
+5. rails s

 If you need any help please feel free to get in contact with me